MSE in Industrial & Systems Engineering

-Admission to this degree program requires a bachelor's degree in engineering, a physical science, computer science, or applied mathematics
+Admission to this degree program requires a bachelor's degree in engineering, physical science, computer science, or applied mathematics.

 Standardized Test Scores

 GRE not required

-- A course in probability and statistics (IMSE 510 or equivalent)*
+- A course in probability and statistics (IMSE 510, Probability and Statistical Models or equivalent)

-- A course in operations research (IMSE 500 or equivalent)*
+- A course in operations research (IMSE 500, Models of Operations Research or equivalent)

 The IMSE 510 and IMSE 500 course requirements can be completed after admission into the program.
 However, only IMSE 500 will count toward the 30-credit degree requirement.
 IMSE 500 will count towards the program concentration requirements and IMSE 510 will count as a program elective.

 - IMSE 511 Design and Analysis of Experiments